-Where do you start?!
 If you’re anything like me, you have a list a mile long of things you want to improve!
 It’s kind of overwhelming!
+So how can you set attainable goals to grow as a speech therapist?

 I love a good brain dump, where I jot down all of the things I’d love to do.